 My Research

-The intersection of thermal-fluid mechanics, biomedical applications, and computational modeling forms the foundation of my PhD research.
-Specifically, I use the principles of thermodynamics to verify and validate numerical models of physiological systems, ensuring their accuracy and fidelity to real biological processes.
+The intersection of computational modeling, biomedical applications, and thermal-fluid mechanics forms the foundation of my PhD research.
+Specifically, I use the data mining skills to read and extract information form files and use the principles of thermodynamics to verify and validate numerical models of physiological systems, ensuring their accuracy and fidelity to real biological processes.
 As part of this work, I am currently developing a Python package designed to automate the verification of these numerical models, making the process more efficient and accessible to researchers.

 Mariner 1 catastrophe